There are carbs galore from our green garden in mid-summer; should we be avoiding them?

 Many of course reading this will heap scorn on what I have written.
 So be it; we live and die by the choices we make.
 Incidentally we have not put on an ounce this summer; in fact I have lost 1kg.
 Sawing and splitting timber from a fallen tree has helped.
 Again, it’s the sweat off your brow.

 In America literally millions of people have started growing their own food for the first time, making health a priority.
-That’s important for us obviously, but the massive savings and joy of growing your own food is high on our agenda too.
+That’s important for us obviously, but the massive savings and joy of growing your own fruit and veggies is high on our agenda too.
 Should we do less in South Africa?

 It’s purely anecdotal, and of no scientific value, but we are firmly convinced that this way of living and eating is why we take no medication whatsoever, and have not seen our doctor for over a year; unusual for a couple in their eighth decade.